Skip to main content

 In a significant move towards enhancing user privacy, major web browsers are on a trajectory to deprecate support for third-party cookies to limit cross-site tracking.
 This shift has notable implications for developers of Front custom plugins or third-party integrations that rely on third-party cookies for authentication and other functionalities.
 Understanding this transition is crucial to ensure the continued seamless operation of your plugins once third-party cookies are fully deprecated.

-Google has made clear its intent to fully deprecate third-party cookies in Chrome browsers by Q3 2024.
-If your current plugins use third-party cookies, you will have to adapt them by Q3 2024 to avoid loss of functionality in Chrome.
+Google has made clear its intent to fully deprecate third-party cookies in Chrome browsers by Q1 2025 (originally Q3 2025).
+If your current plugins use third-party cookies, you will have to adapt them by end of year to avoid loss of functionality in Chrome.
 This deprecation impacts any user on Chrome-based browsers and the Front desktop app.
-For more details on Google's deprecation timeline, refer to their official blog post.
+For more details on Google's deprecation timeline, refer to their official blog post and their website.

 Safari and Mozilla: Joining the Privacy Bandwagon